 Wrong!
-Unfortunately, listening to advice from the Canadian Diabetes Association (CDA) and American Diabetes Association (ADA) is not likely to help you.
-In fact, it will harm you.
+Unfortunately, listening to advice from the Canadian Diabetes Association (CDA) and American Diabetes Association (ADA) is not guaranteed to help you.
+In fact, it may harm you.
 Let me explain.

 First, here’s some simple incontrovertible facts on which just about nobody disagrees.